quackduck/devzat/README.md

    shrug                   ¯\_(ツ)_/¯
 ```

-## Plugin API
+## Integrations

+When self-hosting an instance, Devzat can integrate with Slack and/or Discord to bridge messages, and Twitter to post new-user announcements.
+See the [Admin's Manual](Admin's%20Manual.md) for more info.

-Devzat has a plugin API you can use to integrate your own services: [documentation](plugin/README.md)
+Devzat has a plugin API you can use to integrate your own services: [documentation](plugin/README.md).
+Feel free to add a plugin to the main instance.
+Just ask for a token on the server.

 ## Stargazers over time